 The goal of the project is to familiarize the students with the current scientific and engineering utilization of transport phenomena.
-Teams of two students will choose (in agreement with the course instructor) a research topic involving application of transport phenomena to nanotechnology, bioengineering, biomedicine, polymer science, etc. Based on recent publications, the students shall write a proposal (up to 10 double-space pages excluding references) describing the proposed research.
+Teams of two students will choose (in agreement with the course instructor) a research topic involving application of transport phenomena in small and biological systems involving nanotechnology, bioengineering, biomedicine, polymer science, etc. Based on recent publications, the students shall write a proposal (up to 10 double-space pages excluding references) describing the proposed research.
 The proposal should include abstract, introduction, review of relevant publications, proposed research, conclusions and references.
-The paper is due one week before the end of the semester, i.e. on Monday May 5, 2014.
+The paper is due one week before the end of the semester, i.e. on Friday December 5, 2014.